dustedmtl/lastu/docs/USERGUIDE.md

 TBD: only 1000 of 10000 top results (based on frequency) are shown.

+TBD: results are disambiguated based on lemma, form, pos and core features (which are...)

+### Fields / properties

+TBD.
+Explain

 ### Basic queries

+The queries consist of one or more parts separated by the keyword `and`.
+The format of the parts depend on the type of property being queried.
+The three types of properties are: string, numeric and boolean.

+Examples for string queries:
+ - `form = autossa`
+   - surface form
+ - `case != ine`
+   - (noun) case is not inessive
+ - `lemma = voi and pos = noun`
+   - surface forms of the noun `voi`
+ - `clitic not in kin,kaan`
+   - the form does not contain the clitics `kin` or `kaan`
+ - `start = aut`
+   - surface form starts with `aut`
+ - `end in ssa,ssä`
+   - surface form ends with `ssa` or `ssä`

+Examples of numeric queries:
+ - `len > 10`
+   - surface form is longer than 10 characters
+ - `freq > 100`
+   - the frequency of the item is higher than 100

+For boolean properties, the only choice is `compound`:
+ - `start = auto and compound`
+   - compounds that start with `auto`
+ - `start = auto and not compound`
+   - not compound

+Different types of properties can also be combined:
+ - `start = auto and compound and len > 10`

+For advanced queries, please see the [advanced usage](#advanced-queries).

 TBD.
 See full info below (link?).